adnelson/requery/README.md

 ## Examples

 Let's say you have a Postgres database of books and authors.
-(Note: we can use `requery` to insert the rows, but we'll save that for later)
+(Note: we can use `requery` to create the table and insert rows, but we'll save that for later)

 ```sql
 CREATE TABLE authors (id SERIAL PRIMARY KEY, first_name TEXT, last_name TEXT);